linqiu919/augment2api/README.md

 # Augment2Api

+# Using this item will quickly result in your account being banned, so it is no longer recommended.

 **English** | [中文](README_zh.md)

 > A middleware service for connecting to Augment API, providing OpenAI-compatible interfaces with support for Claude3.7、Claude4 model calls.